 Incubation period

-(time between becoming infected and developing symptoms)
+(time between becoming infected and developing symptoms)4 to 6 weeks.

 Infectious period

-Not accurately known.
+(time during which an infected person can infect others)Not accurately known.
 The virus is shed in the saliva for up to a year after illness and intermittently thereafter.

 Treatment